ArtInt-pro/ArtInt-pro/README.md

-- 👋 Hi, I’m @ArtInt-pro
+- 👋 Hi, I’m @ArtInt-pro.
+A seasoned JavaScript/TypeScript Dev.
-- 👀 I’m interested in python, javascript, typescript, next. js, react, react native, tailwind CSS, firebase, node. js.
-- 🌱 I’m currently learning C#, .net 6.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: enwonontuk20@gmail.com

 <!---